 - 6. Platforms, sidewalks, walks and driveways when not part of an exit, and not more than 30 inches (762 mm) above grade and not over any basement or story below and which, for residential buildings required to be accessible to persons with disabilities, are not part of a required accessible route. - 7.
 Painting, papering and similar finish work.
 Signage and striping for accessible parking is not exempt. - 8.
 Temporary motion picture, television and theater stage sets and scenery. - 9.
 Minor repairs to existing interior plaster or wallboard, except when part of a fire- resistive assembly. - 10.
 Prefabricated swimming pools accessory to a Group R, Division 3 Occupancy in which the pool walls are entirely above the adjacent grade and if the capacity does not exceed 5,000 gallons (18,927 L). - 11.
 State-owned buildings under the jurisdiction of the state fire marshal. - 12.
 (Reserved) - 13.
 Surface mounting of readily removable materials on interior walls. - 14.
 Work performed on structures owned and occupied by the Federal or State government.
 This exemption shall not apply to structures erected on government- owned land, or to privately owned land or structures leased to the Federal or State government, or to structures owned and operated by State educational institutions unless such structures are owned and used exclusively for educational purposes or other uses related to the institution's educational purposes, such as student cafeterias or dormitories. - 15.
 Installations or replacement of floor coverings in areas other than bathrooms and toilet rooms not requiring the removal of existing required flooring. - 16.
-Repair and replacement of glazing in conformity with this code, and provided wire glass and safety glazing shall be replaced in kind. - 17.
+Repair and replacement of glazing in conformity with this code and provided wire glass and safety glazing shall be replaced in kind. - 17.
 Replacement of doors, except garage doors, in all occupancies, provided they are not part of fire-resistive assemblies or accessibility upgrades required by this code. - 18.
 (Reserved) - 19.
 Work performed on structures owned or leased by the City and County of San Francisco where the construction or modification of said structure is financed in whole or in part by the issuance of lease revenue bonds prior to July 1, 1989. - 20.
-See Section 3107.1.1.2 for exempt signs. - 21.
+See Sections 106A.1.9.1 and 3107.1.1.2 for sign exemptions. - 21.
 See Section J103.2 for grading permit exemptions. - 22.
-Installation of cameras, motion detectors, card readers and similar equipment for surveillance and security systems.

-- Note: Unless otherwise exempted, separate plumbing, electrical and mechanical permits shall be required for the above-exempted items. - Note: Exemptions from the permit requirements of this code shall not be deemed to grant authorization for any work to be done in any manner in violation of the provisions of this code or any other laws or ordinance of this jurisdiction - 23.
-Temporary trailers and temporary modular units such as construction trailers and other units for similar uses. - 24.
+Installation of cameras, motion detectors, card readers and similar equipment for surveillance and security systems. - 23.
+Note: Unless otherwise exempted, separate plumbing, electrical and mechanical permits shall be required for the above-exempted items. - 24.
+Note: Exemptions from the permit requirements of this code shall not be deemed to grant authorization for any work to be done in any manner in violation of the provisions of this code or any other laws or ordinance of this jurisdiction - 25.
+Temporary trailers and temporary modular units such as construction trailers and other units for similar uses.
+Note: 'temporary' for this code section is defined as "in place for less than 180 days". - 26.
 Replacement of dry rotted decking on gangways and floating docks with pressure treated wood or equivalent.

 106A.3 Application.
-To obtain a permit, the applicant shall first file an application in writing on a form furnished by the code enforcement agency for that purpose.
+To obtain a permit, the applicant shall first file an application in writing on a form furnished by the Port for that purpose.
 Every such application shall: